cyral-quickstart/quickstart-sidecar-linux/ADVANCED.md

 CYRAL_SIDECAR_CA_PRIVATE_KEY=  # private key corresponding to CA cert
 ```

-Provide the env file to the script with the variable `envFilePath`.
+Export the environment variables of your choice before running the script.

 Note that the contents of the environment variables **must be encoded in
 base64**.
 For instance, if your TLS certificate is: